RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 ```

 To vectorize the code in the most internal loop, the data for the neighbors must be gathered into the vectors.
-Consequently, instructions such as **vgather** or other instructions that mimics its behavior must be used.
+Consequently, instructions such as **vgather** or other that mimic its behavior must be used.
 We resort to these strategies as hardware and software gathers, respectively.
 In order to understand and detail the performance aspects of gathering the data for these kernels, we developed gather-bench (https://github.com/RRZE-HPC/gather-bench), a benchmark that performs gathering of data from arrays of different sizes in order to evaluate the L1, L2 and L3 cache scenarios.
 The benchmark provides a simple array case and MD variants using Array of Structs (AoS) and Struct of Arrays (SoA) data layouts.